wxwern/cs2103t-tp/docs/UserGuide.md

 #### List contacts - `list`
 <span class="learning-outcome pill">:trophy: Able to list contacts, organizations, and recruiters in Jobby</span>

-<span class="information pill">:information_source: Assumes that you have completed the tutorial</span>
+Shows a list of all contacts in the address book.

 Format: `list [--org/--rec]`

-Shows a list of all contacts in the address book.
+[TIP - not sure about this format]
 Supplying `--org` lists only Organizations while supplying `--rec` lists only Recruiters.

-Examples:
+Supplying extraneous parameters will allow the command to work, but will have no effect (should this be in known issues instead?)

+[SCREENSHOT HERE - LEFT SIDE: LIST --ORG, RIGHT SIDE: LIST --REC]

+##### Examples of valid uses:
 * `list`
 * `list --org`
 * `list --rec`

-[SCREENSHOT HERE]

 #### Sorting contacts and job applications - `sort`
 <span class="learning-outcome pill">:trophy: Able to sort contacts and job applications in Jobby</span>

-<span class="information pill">:information_source: Assumes that you have completed the tutorial</span>
+Sorts contacts or job applications by the specified field.

 Format: `sort --FLAG_TO_SORT [--ascending/--descending]`

-Supported flags (only 1 must be provided): [This should be a title font, I think]
+Supported fields (only 1 must be provided): [This should be a title font, I think] Fields for contacts:

-Flags for contacts:
 * `--address` - The address of the <span class="jobby-data-class">Contact</span>.
 Will sort alphabetically.
 * `--email` - The email address of the <span class="jobby-data-class">Contact</span>.
 Will sort alphabetically.
 * `--id` - The identification string of the <span class="jobby-data-class">Contact</span>.
 Will sort alphabetically.